Silver Alert canceled for Elkhart teen - NewsBreak

 ELKHART — A Silver Alert declared Monday for a 15-year-old Elkhart boy has been canceled.

-The boy, Antonio Mikell, had last been seen about 3:15 p.m.
+The boy had last been seen about 3:15 p.m.
 Sunday in Elkhart, according to the alert.

 Police haven't released additional information.